'The quality of pastoral support available to pupils and their families is high.'

 I hope that you like what you have read so far - we are a large Pastoral Support Team that provides lots of support for children and families as a whole.

-I, as the SENCo., am happy to meet or speak with you should you have any further questions, as would any member of the Pastoral Support Team.
-Please do not hesitate to contact us - no worry of yours is too small for us to consider unimportant.
+As the SENCo, I am happy to meet or speak with you should you have any further questions, as would any member of the Pastoral Support Team.
+Please do not hesitate to contact us through the school office - no worry of yours is too small for us to consider unimportant.

 I look forward to meeting you soon, hopeful that it will be the beginning of a good working relationship that helps your child achieve all that they can!